Product

 Sleep timers, chapter navigation when available, and customizable rewind/fast-forward increments (usually 15 or 30 seconds) add tremendous value.

 Don't forget background playback and lock screen controls!
-These are table stakes for any podcast app competing with or Apple Podcasts.
+These are table stakes for any podcast app competing with Spotify or Apple Podcasts.

 Subscription management ties everything together.
 Users need to subscribe to their favorite podcasters with a single tap, organize their library intuitively, and mark episodes as played or unplayed.